 Friends Focus highlights updates from members of our Friends of the Family network and their cutting edge work.
-This month features updates from Annie E. Casey Foundation; Heising-Simons Foundation; Cynthia and George Mitchell Foundation; The Ruderman Foundation; Dyson Foundation; and Castellano Family Foundation.
+This month features updates from the Carlson Family Foundation; Z. Smith Reynolds Foundation; the Community Foundation for Greater Atlanta; the Zilber Family Foundation; the Ueberroth Family Foundation; the Russell Family Foundation and the Bainum Foundation.

 Are you a current Friend or Leadership Circle member of NCFP with an update or good news about your foundation that you would like to share with Family Giving News readers?
 Please email us.
 Interested in learning more about the families involved in NCFP's Friends of the Family network?
 Go here.